the-real-ethan/the-real-ethan/README.md

 ---

 ## 📌 More Info
-Feel free to explore each project folder for notebooks, data summaries, and model outputs.
+Feel free to explore each project notebook.
 If you'd like to collaborate or have questions, reach out!

 📫 **Contact**: [jem200008@utdallas.edu]